DogSoulDev/GRC-Brain-AI/README.md

 All legal, regulatory, and technical information is preloaded from official sources.
 See `official_docs/` and `official_docs/official_links.txt` for documents and links.
 All resources are in English and indicate the country of reference.

 ## License

-This software is Open Source, but commercial use or sale is prohibited.
+This software is open source, but commercial use or sale is prohibited.
 Attribution to DogSoulDev and https://dogsouldev.github.io/Web/ is required.

+Crafted in Galicia... 🌳